-What to initially take from this Paper?
-One potential takeaway is that there are no fixed or natural meanings of words that the parties could not alter – leading into the idea of progressive international law based on Harold Lasswell’s neo-Freudian Social Theory and social critique based on that theory.
+What to initially take with from this Paper?
+One potential takeaway is that there are no fixed or natural meanings of words that the parties could not alter – leading into the idea of progressive international law based on Harold Lasswell’s neo-Freudian Social Theory and the social critique based on that theory.

 4. Dr. Elizabeth Craig (University of Sussex), “Who are minority rights for?
 The Role of Petitions and the League of Nations minority rights regime.”

 The paper talked about the hegemonic narrative and double standards that still remain.
 Elizabeth Craig was also referring to the need for contextualizing in order to understand better.
 Her conclusion is that there really is politics in law.